-Learn how and when to pass your photos from Lightroom to Photoshop to take advantage of Photoshop's editing superpowers in addition to adjustments you make in Lightroom.
-Then save your photos from Photoshop back to Lightroom to keep track of all your photos in one place.
+Learn how and when to pass your photos from Lightroom Classic to Photoshop to take advantage of Photoshop's editing superpowers in addition to adjustments you make in Lightroom Classic.
+Then save your photos from Photoshop back to Lightroom Classic to keep track of all your photos in one place.

 Photoshop offers many filters for adding creative and special effects, including art filters, a gallery of blur filters, and special effects filters like Liquify.
 The Liquify filter is useful not only for creative effects, but also to fine-tune features in a portrait.